jedediahriley/project_three/README.md

 # User Types and Access levels
 There will be two type of users for this app.
 The types of users and the user's authorization levels are as follows:
 - End User - Read and Update
-- Site Admin - Create, Update, Read and Delete
+- Site Administrator - Create, Update, Read and Delete

 ## User Stories